Hot Market. More money for you.

 Setting the Listing Market Price

-After we’ve gathered the pre-sale reports and completed the disclosures, we need to set a market price.
+We want to price your home for multiple buyers.
 Pricing is critical for selling a home.
 Too high the result is little interest or showings.
-Too low, too many unqualified buyers if the home receives multiple offers.
+Too low, we didn’t reach the buyers willing to offer the most money.
 What is the right price?
-It’s a deep dive into the real estate market for your home.
+It’s a price that creates high demand for multiple offers on your home.

 I review with the Seller the following market data for their home: